Cadet Pilot Programme at

 • Eligibility Icon

-Must be holding a valid Indian passport; and
+Must hold a valid Indian passport;

 • Eligibility Icon